denvercitizen9/dirt-to-data/README.md

 # Dirt to Data
 Polygon Division for Turning Dirt into Data using Quantum GIS; a Public Goods project.
+Identification and GIS digitization of an IRL property in Wyoming known as "Parcel 0" AKA "Parcel Zero," the first property purchased by [CityDAO](https://www.citydao.io).

 ## Overview
 Note that this repo has a [Companion Guide on Notion](https://danielritchie.notion.site/Turning-Dirt-into-NFTs-with-Quantum-GIS-4fd0479642e043739eb4beef39593bc7).
 The Notion page has a complete breakdown of how to use the assets contained in this repository, as well as related background info such as: